maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

-# Annotation Plugin
+# Annotation: Marker

-This guide will show how to use the [Annotations Plugin](https://github.com/maplibre/maplibre-plugins-android/tree/master/plugin-annotation).
-Using this plugin is preferred way to add annotations over the now deprecated `Marker` class.
+This guide will show you how to add Markers in the map.

-It is possible to add points, circles, polylines and polygons.
-For each type, there is a corresponding annotation manager to handle a group of annotations.
-You may use a manager to create and customize the appearance and behavior for the corresponding annotation type.
+`Annotation` is an overlay on top of a Map.
+In package `com.mapbox.mapboxsdk.annotations`, it has the following subclasses:
+1. [Marker]
+2. [Polyline]
+3. [Polygon]

+A Marker shows an icon image at a geographical location.
+By default, marker uses a provided image as its icon (User may find it in drawable folder from the package `com.comapbox.mapboxsdk`).

+![marker image]

+Or, the icon can be customized using [IconFactory] to generate an [Icon] using as provided image.

+For more customization, please read documentation about [MarkerOptions].

-In this demo, we continue the code from [Quickstart], and use `SymbolManager` for the showcase:
+In this showcase, we continue the code from [Quickstart], rename Activity into `JsonApiActivity`, and pull the GeoJSON data from a free and public API.
+Then add markers into map with GeoJSON:

-1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add the Annotation Plugin as a dependency.
-Replace `1.0.0` with the latest version.
+1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add `okhttp` to simplify code about HTTP requests.
-   Visit [Maven Repository] for the version history.

-   Here we also add `okhttp` to be able to make HTTP requests.

     ```gradle
     dependencies {
         ...
-        implementation 'org.maplibre.gl:android-plugin-annotation-v9:1.0.0'
         implementation 'com.squareup.okhttp3:okhttp:4.10.0'
         ...
     }